17 Sep Lunchtime Group Pilates Class

 Is your desk getting you down?
 Work your spine, loosen and strengthen your shoulders, and get some deep core strengthening in your lunchtime!

-You can find the Online Pilates Foundations Course on the blog page: click here.
+Check out the Online Pilates Foundations Course Introduction: click here.

 Where is the Mat Pilates Class? – meet reception, Zellig

 Meet at Zellig, The Custard Factory, Gibb St. Digbeth reception and we’ll go to the third floor: Birmingham Pilates Studios.
 But you’ll need to book your place first!

 When is the Pilates Class? – Weds @ 1pm

 Meet at 1pm prompt so we can get started at 1:10 pm.
 We’ll finish forty five minutes later!
 We want to start promptly so that we can get in the full forty-five minutes so that everyone can get back to work!